CAR ACCIDENT INJURY FROM AIRBAG

 An airbag is a vehicle occupant-restraint system.
 It uses a bag designed to inflate extremely quickly, then quickly deflate during a collision.
 A chemical reaction produces a burst of nitrogen to inflate the bag.
 Once an airbag deploys, deflation begins immediately as the gas escapes through vent(s) in the fabric (or, as it is sometimes called, the cushion) and cools.

 Our attorneys have had many cases where the airbag bruises or cuts our client.
 We have also had cases where the gas from the airbag burned our client.
 Another common injury from an airbag is tinnitus (ringing in the ear).

-A good reason for the driver not to cross hands over the steering wheel, a rule taught to most learner drivers, but quickly forgotten by most, is that an airbag deployment while negotiating a turn may result in the driver’s hand(s) being driven forcefully into his or her face, exacerbating any injuries from the airbag alone.
+The car airbag is also a good reason for the driver not to cross hands over the steering wheel while driving.
+This is a rule taught to most learner drivers, but often forgotten.
+If the airbag deploys while negotiating a turn, the driver’s hand(s) may be forcefully pushed into his or her face, causing an additional injury.
 Recently, our car accident lawyers have had several cases where the airbag pushed our clients hand into their face.
 In one case this resulted in a broken tooth and cut knuckle.

 In a Minnesota car crash, your No-Fault insurance will pay for your initial medical bills, regardless of who caused the accident.
 However, determining fault is still important.
 With a serious car accident injury, your medical bills may exceed your No-Fault limit of $20,000.
 If the other driver was at fault, their insurance must pay the remainder.
 You may also be entitled to other compensation, including pain and suffering.
 If you have been injured in a MN car accident, call us for a free consultation with an experienced lawyer to discuss your rights and benefits.